 If you’ve ever watched kids flip coins, sometimes they fling coins high into the air and look up expecting it to come down, even after it’s lost.
 Just like you can’t expect a lost coin to fall from the sky, you can’t expect answers to water limitations to hit you on the head either.
 The solutions to your water issues are out there, you just have to find which one fits best.

 William “Bill” Glazner, CPA, CGMA, Partner, leads Adams, Brown, Beran & Ball, Chtd.’s Agriculture Industry niche.
 In addition to extensive research and analysis on emerging technologies in the Agriculture space, Bill has over 30 years of public accounting experience.
 He consults with ABBB’s agriculture clients on a wide variety of strategic issues.
-In addition, he manages the firm’s McPherson, KS office.
 For more information, contact Bill.